This post is sponsored by Dixie Crystal Sugar. All opinions expressed are all my own. #choctoberfest

 Backstory: Ok, so here’s the thing; I had a bad baking experience a few weeks ago.

-You know, one of those kitchen experiences that make you want to cuss??
-Nothing works the way it’s supposed to, everything is ridiculously complicated despite the “straightforward” instructions, and the baking time is so damn off.
+Nothing works the way it’s supposed to, everything is ridiculously complicated despite the “straightforward” instructions, and the “precise” baking time is so damn off.
 I really could go on and on.
-That’s when I remind myself that savory recipes are my forte and baking is definitely NOT, and it is not the end of the world.

-Give me a a few good cuts of steak and some fresh asparagus and I’m in my cooking happy place.
+Give me a few good cuts of steak and some fresh asparagus and I’m in my cooking happy place.

 However…something happened.

-As I was looking for a good chocolate cake recipe, I found a hand written recipe for chocolate cake in one of my cookbooks (I only have a thousand), and I thought OK I’m definitely trying this.
-I have no idea where I got it from; but I can tell it was from the early 90’s based on my handwriting and the recipe in the book I saved it in.
+As I was looking for a good chocolate cake recipe, I found a handwritten recipe for chocolate cake in one of my cookbooks (I only have a thousand), and I thought OK I’m definitely trying this.

-I worked at SouthTrust Bank (Wells Fargo bought it a few years ago), and I worked with several awesome women at the time in the Compliance Department as an administrative assistant.
-I was so young, and they were all such awesome ladies that were like big sisters to me.
+I worked at SouthTrust Bank (Wells Fargo bought it a few years ago), and I worked with several awesome women at the time in a corporate environment as an administrative assistant.

 It has to be one of them.
-Ok, back to now.

 So, I made the cake from the recipe, and it was ridiculously easy.
 The cake came out SO beautifully moist, and sprung right out of the pan.
 Instead of making a whole cake, I made itty bitty cakes with my mini muffin pan.